-In the period 2020/21: 1059 planning permissions were granted for dwellings, 995 of these were for dwellings on allocated sites (Reserved Matters/ Full/ Outline).
+In the period 2020/21: Planning permissions for 1153 dwellings were granted, 995 of these were for dwellings on allocated sites (Reserved Matters/ Full/ Outline).
 172 affordable dwellings, formed part of the total.

-It would seem that 2020/21 has delivered a very large number of permissions for dwellings across the board, however the downward trend would have continued had it not been for the permission for 950 dwellings in Fakenham.
+It would seem that 2020/21 delivered a very large number of permissions for dwellings across the board, however the downward trend would have continued had it not been for the permission for 950 dwellings in Fakenham.

-In the period 2021/22: 535 planning permissions were granted for dwellings, 109 of these were for dwellings on allocated sites (Reserved Matters/ Full/ Outline).
+In the period 2021/22: Planning permissions for 535 dwellings were granted, 109 of these were for dwellings on allocated sites (Reserved Matters/ Full/ Outline).
 64 affordable dwellings, formed part of the total.